-A series of careers evenings are held throughout the year where high-profile speakers from a wide range of backgrounds present to our pupils and answer any questions they may have.
-The interactive workshops cover a range of industries from Digital and STEM, to Business, Sport and Creative Arts, providing pupils with real-life insights into the qualifications required to access jobs in these sectors, as well as providing guidance on work experience opportunities.
+A series of careers evenings are held throughout the year where high-profile speakers from a wide range of backgrounds present to our students and answer any questions they may have.
+The interactive workshops cover a range of industries from Digital and STEM, to Business, Sport and Creative Arts, providing students with real-life insights into the qualifications required to access jobs in these sectors, as well as providing guidance on work experience opportunities.

 Our bespoke UCAS programme starts in the Spring term of Year 12.
 Pupils receive individual support and guidance from their subject teachers, tutors and the Director of Sixth Form to help them throughout the application process.
 During the summer term of Year 12, pupils take part in a range of activities designed to prepare them for making informed decisions about the next step in their educational journey including: